yurichoi02/FIT1056_Works/individual/PST1/README.md

 ---

 ## Project Overview

 This is the first stage (PST1) of a multi-phase software engineering project.
-The goal is to create a basic Music School Management System (MSMS) that supports core functionalities using **in-memory data structures** only.
+The goal is to develop a basic Music School Management System (MSMS) that supports core operations using **in-memory data structures** only.

-All logic is implemented in a single file (`MSMS.py`) and all data will be lost once the program stops — perfect for quick iteration and focusing on logic.
+The system logic is implemented in a single file (`MSMS.py`).
+Since this is an in-memory prototype, all data will be lost once the program stops — ideal for focusing on functionality and logic design.

 ---

 ## Features Implemented

 ### Fragment 1.1 – Data Structures
 - `Student` class (ID, name, list of instruments)
 - `Teacher` class (ID, name, specialty)
-- `student_db` and `teacher_db` as in-memory "databases"
+- In-memory "databases": `student_db`, `teacher_db`
 - Auto-incrementing ID counters

 ### Fragment 1.2 – Core Helper Functions